TolikPylypchuk/SharpHook/docs/articles/native.md

 The safe version of `CreateScreenInfo` is also defined in the `SharpHook.Providers.IScreenInfoProvider` interface.
 Other methods described above are also defined in the `SharpHook.Providers.IMouseInfoProvider` interface.

+## Low-Level Functionality Providers

+If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
+Instead you can use interfaces in the `SharpHook.Providers` namespace.
+The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
+This should be done to decouple your code from `UioHook` and make testing easier.